Alex-Chen-666/Group-66-1340GP/README.md

 We can then access the player's screen size to prompt him to resize to full screen.

-5. Compilation and execution instructions:
+6. Compilation and execution instructions:
+    $ cd spider(enter the directory)
     $ make p
     $ make clean(clean all the Compilation file)
     $ ./p